Ostding/Physics/README.md

-# Physic
+# Physics
 Fixed float based physics

+Done:
+.build a fixed float library
+.exam the fixed float library's percision and synchornization between android and osx devices [to check the result, plz move to benchmark.txt]

 Todo:
-1.build a fixed float library
+.build a jgk&epa algorithm based physic library
-2.exam the fixed float library's percision and synchornization between android and osx devices 3.build a jgk&epa algorithm based physic library 4.exam the physic library's percision and synchornization between android and osx devices
+.exam the physic library's percision and synchornization between android and osx devices